GeoInformacao/geobage/README.md

 ```
 Obs 1 - Before installing the package, clean the current session or start a new session.

-Obs 2 - If you use Linux, you need to install a couple dependencies before installing the libraries sf and geobage.More info [here](https://github.com/r-spatial/sf#linux).
+Obs 2 - If you use Linux, you need to install a couple dependencies before installing the libraries sf, geobage and geojsonio.More info [here](https://github.com/r-spatial/sf#linux).

 # **Basic Usage**
 The syntax of all geobage functions operate from the same logic, making it intuitive to obtain data using a single line of code.
 Such that: